zerebubuth/libxml-ruby/README.markdown

 ## Layouts
-* base.html - A very basic layout that just defines boilerplate HTML and leaves the rest to be added as "content".
+* base.html - A very basic layout that just defines boilerplate HTML and leaves the rest to be added as *content*.
-* post.html - Extends from base.html by adding a header, a sidebar, and a footer; and leaves the rest to be addes as "content".
+* post.html - Extends from base.html by *including* a header, a sidebar, and a footer; and leaves the rest to be added as *content*.

 ## Includes
 * header.html - This includes the logo and the title.